Climate Change Disclosures Based on TCFD Recommendations

 SASB RT-CH-110a.2

-The Group regards carbon neutral initiatives as material issues, and under the Kureha Group New Mid- to Long-term Management Plan "Toward Creating a New Future," we are working to mitigate climate change both by reducing CO2 emissions from the Group and through our products, aiming to achieve carbon neutrality by fiscal 2050.
+The Group regards carbon neutral initiatives as material issues, and under the Kureha Group Mid- to Long-term Management Plan "Toward Creating a New Future," we are working to mitigate climate change both by reducing CO2 emissions from the Group and through our products, aiming to achieve carbon neutrality by fiscal 2050.

 To reduce the Group's CO2 emissions, the Iwaki Factory will make use of CO2-free fuel at its coal-fired power plant, conserve energy through production technology innovation, expand the use of CO2-free electricity at each business site and Group company, and increase the efficiency of large-scale facilities and equipment when they are upgraded, in line with the Management Plan.
 In addition, to contribute to the reduction of CO2 emissions through our products and technologies, we are improving the performance and developing technologies aimed at reducing the environmental impact of advanced materials such as polyvinylidene fluoride (PVDF) and polyphenylene sulfide (PPS), and conducting R&D aimed at bringing even more highly advanced materials to market.